keeeal/trackmania-ga/README.md

-# trackmania-ga
+# TrackMania GA
-A genetic algorithm that plays TrackMania Nations Forever.
+A genetic algorithm that plays TrackMania Nations Forever

+See it in action: http://twitch.tv/keeeal/